jivakys/cousre-management-API-lms/README.md

 - `POST /api/login`: Authenticate a user and provide a token

 ### Course Management
-- `GET /api/courses`: Retrieve a list of all courses
 - `GET /api/courses/:id`: Retrieve details of a specific course
+- `GET api/courses`: Retrieve a list of all courses with optional search, filter, and pagination.
+  - Query Parameters:
+    - `search`: Search term to filter courses by title.
+    - `filter`: filters by createdBy(implement as needed).
+    - `page`: Page number for pagination.
+    - `limit`: Number of courses per page.
 - `POST /api/courses`: Create a new course (teachers only)
 - `PUT /api/courses/:id`: Update a course (teachers only)
 - `DELETE /api/courses/:id`: Delete a course (teachers only)